Roles

 Creative Style

 I love re-working and customising clothing and using materials that would be otherwise wasted.
-Reuse is the basis of my story behind the RE-Create app which helps to reduce the waste clothing mountain.
-This is the basic concept of the online learning program.
+Reuse is the basis of my story behind the which helps to reduce the waste clothing mountain.

 Working freelance in such a broad area means it is good to talk with like-minded spirits.
 Always interested in new challenges so feel free to connect!